PetterTech/blog/content/posts/2013-01-14-resetting-the-discretionary-access-control-list-dacl-in-a-windows-service-security-descriptor.md

 ---
 #### OpenService FAILED 5: Access is denied. &#8212; &#8220;Oh crap!&#8221;

-If you ever see this error and need to reset the DACL on a Windows service, let&#8217;s say in case you (or someone else) accidentally deletes it, or configure it to something that prevents you from reading it&#8217;s security settings, this might do the trick:
+If you ever see this error and need to reset the DACL on a Windows service, let's say in case you (or someone else) accidentally deletes it, or configure it to something that prevents you from reading it's security settings, this might do the trick:

 First of all, get a cup of coffee.